Independent set sequence of some linear hypertrees: Introduction

+\begin{note} In a draft of this paper \cite[version 1]{GS2024-v1} we derived \eqref{fib-rec} algebraically but left a combinatorial explanation as a problem, since we had been unable to find one.
+After we posted the draft on the arXiv preprint server Ferenc Bencs communicated to us the combinatorial proof that we present in Section \ref{subsec-fib-rec}. \end{note}

 Towards the goal of making plausible the speculation that linear hypertrees have unimodal independent set sequences, we also consider another infinite family of hypertrees, one for which the results of Chudnovsky and Seymour and of Hamidoune alluded to in Note \ref{note-CS} cannot be applied.
 This is the family of uniform linear hypercombs.
 For $n \geq 1$ the {\it uniform linear hypercomb} $C_{n,\ell}$ is the hypergraph obtained from $P_{n,\ell}$ by adding, \begin{itemize} \item for each vertex $v$ that is in two edges of $P_{n,\ell}$, an edge of size $\ell$ that includes $v$ and $\ell-1$ new vertices, and also \item for one vertex $w$ in the first edge of $P_{n,\ell}$ but not in any other edges, and for one vertex $w'$ in the last edge of $P_{n,\ell}$ but not in any other edges, adding an edge of size $\ell$ that includes $w$ and $\ell-1$ new vertices, and an edge of size $\ell$ that includes $w'$ and $\ell-1$ new vertices.
-If $n\geq 2$ then necessarily $w \neq w'$; if $n=1$ then we enforce that $w \neq w'$. \end{itemize} See Figure \ref{fig:CandD}.
+If $n\geq 2$ then necessarily $w \neq w'$; if $n=1$ then we enforce that $w \neq w'$. \end{itemize} See Figure \ref{fig:CandD}, which also shows an auxiliary hypergraph that will be defined later.
 When $\ell=2$ this graph is referred to as a {\em centipede} or a {\em comb}.
 That the centipede has unimodal independent set sequence was first established by Levit and Mandrescu in \cite{LM2002}, and later Zhu \cite{Z2007} showed that the sequence is real-rooted.

-In a draft of this paper \cite{GS2024-v1} we observed computationally that the independent set sequence of $C_{n,\ell}$ is unimodal for all $n \leq 500$ and $\ell \leq 12$.
-Here we establish unimodality, and in fact log-concavity, for all $n$ and $\ell$.
-In Theorem \ref{thm-comb} below we denote by $c^k_{n,\ell}$ the number of independent sets in $C_{n,\ell}$ of size $k$.
+We have observed computationally that the independent set sequence of $C_{n,\ell}$ is unimodal for all $n \leq 500$ and $\ell \leq 12$.
+Here we establish that for all $n$ and $\ell$ the sequence is unimodal expect (possibly) for an $O(\sqrt{n})$ portion.
+In Theorem \ref{thm-comb} and Corollary \ref{cor-comb} below we denote by $c^k_{n,\ell}$ the number of independent sets in $C_{n,\ell}$ of size $k$.

 \begin{thm} For $\ell \geq 3$, the independence polynomial $C_{n,\ell}(x)$ of $C_{n,\ell}$ satisfies the recurrence \begin{itemize} \item $C_{0,\ell}(x) = 1+\ell x$ (an initial condition), \item $C_{1,\ell}(x) = 1+(3\ell-2)x+(2(\ell-1)(\ell-2)+(\ell-1)^2+2(\ell-1))x^2+(\ell-1)^2(\ell-2)x^3$, and \item for $n \geq 2$